MaggieJian/Week4/README.md

 # Week 4: Collocation and unsupervised classification

-The purpose of this GitHub page is to share the code I have used for Week 4 of the module named GEOL0069: Artificial Intelligence For Earth Observation (AI4EO) 2023/24.
-This module primarily uses sea ice and lead classification.
+The purpose of this GitHub page is to share the code used for Week 4 of the module named GEOL0069: Artificial Intelligence For Earth Observation (AI4EO) 2023/24.
+This primarily focusses on sea ice and lead classification.

 ## Description